Learn Like Leonardo da Vinci with Study Notes and Learning Journals

 - What patterns or connections do I see?

 - What elements should be emphasized by changing size, color, weight, or style of lettering?

 - How can this historic event, science experiment, or literary journey be recorded and illustrated in a way that is understandable and memorable?

 - What questions still need to be answered?

 It helps to look at models when you start to keep a learning journal.
 Pinterest has many examples of sketchnotes, commonplace books, graphic organizers, and different types of study notes.
 These can provide inspiration for how to fit a lot of information on a page in a clear and compelling way.
-Students may enjoy seeing models made by other students, and you can find a few at RemarkableLearningLogs and LearningLogsUK.
+Students may enjoy seeing models made by other students, and you can find a few at RemarkableLearningLogs.
 If a student is intimidated by models, just have them begin keeping notes in whatever way they are comfortable.

 General guidelines on notetaking for lectures or books

 In a live class, lecture, or workshop, students will need to take notes on the spot.
 Notes taken quickly may not be as carefully done as notes taken at leisure, but that doesn’t mean they have to be sloppy or boring.
 They can include simple diagrams, quick sketches, banners, arrows, multiple columns, information emphasized by size or lettering styles, and much more.
 The Sketchnote Handbook: The Illustrated Guide to Visual Note Taking by Mike Rohde offers tips for how to listen when you need to take good notes:

 - Cache ideas (store in short-term memory so you can keep listening)